 This strategy meets the Office of Local Government's Integrated Planning and Reporting (IP&R) requirements where assets, finances and the workforce are planned in an integrated framework.
-It identifies high level issues and themes and provides a strategic framework to guide our people management strategies over the next 10 years.
+It identifies high level themes and focus areas and provides a strategic framework to guide our people management strategies over the next 4 years.

-It is anticipated that the local government industry and our workforce will experience moderate changes during the period and as such the Workforce Management Strategy 2021-2031 will be reviewed extensively in line with the annual IR&P annual cycle.
+It is anticipated that the local government industry and our workforce will experience moderate changes during the period and as such the Workforce Management Strategy 2022-2026 will be reviewed extensively in line with the annual IR&P annual cycle.

-Workforce planning and development
+Workforce Planning and Development